braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 :::info[**Irreversible Breaking of Vacuum Bipartiteness caused by Single-Edge Fluctuation**]

 A Tunneling Event is defined as the addition of a single edge $e = (u, v)$ such that both endpoints reside in the same parity partition set ($\pi(u) = \pi(v)$).
-This operation reduces the Hamming distance between the bipartite edge set $E_0$ and a graph containing an odd cycle to exactly 1, constituting the minimal topological fluctuation required to violate bipartiteness.
+This operation reduces the Hamming distance between the bipartite edge set $E_0$ and a graph containing an odd cycle to exactly 1, constituting the minimal topological fluctuation required to violate bipartiteness. [(Coleman, 1977)](/monograph/appendices/a-references#A.20)

 ### 3.4.2.1 Proof: Symmetry Breaking {#3.4.2.1}